segundofarina/HomeHelper/webapp/src/main/webapp/resources/adminTemplate/vendors/bootstrap-datetimepicker/docs/Options.md

 #### useCurrent(boolean or string)

 Takes a `boolean` or `string`.
-If a `boolean` true is passed and the components model moment is not set (either through `setDate` or through a valid value on the input element the component is attached to) then the first time the user opens the datetimepicker widget the value is initialized to the current moment of the action.
+If a `boolean` true is passed and the components model moment is not set (either through `setDate` or through a valid value on the input element the component is attached to) then the first time the client opens the datetimepicker widget the value is initialized to the current moment of the action.
 If a false `boolean` is passed then no initialization happens on the input element.
 You can select the granularity on the initialized moment by passing one of the following strings (`'year', 'month', 'day', 'hour', 'minute'`) in the variable.

-If for example you pass `'day'` to the `setUseCurrent` function and the input field is empty the first time the user opens the datetimepicker widget the input text will be initialized to the current datetime with day granularity (ie if currentTime = `2014-08-10 13:32:33` the input value will be initialized to `2014-08-10 00:00:00`)
+If for example you pass `'day'` to the `setUseCurrent` function and the input field is empty the first time the client opens the datetimepicker widget the input text will be initialized to the current datetime with day granularity (ie if currentTime = `2014-08-10 13:32:33` the input value will be initialized to `2014-08-10 00:00:00`)

 **Note:** If the `options.defaultDate` is set or the input element the component is attached to has already a value that takes precedence and the functionality of `useCurrent` is not triggered!